ModernFlyouts-Community/ModernFlyouts/docs/Third party STMC support & plugins.md

-## Some popular Apps which currently support STMC:
+## Some popular Apps which support STMC:

  | App:                            | Supported         |
 |---------------------------------|-------------------|